ama-team/voxengine-scenario-framework/README.md

 property emptiness, some reported violations may not convert scenario to invalid one.

-### Running

-TBD

 ## Concurrency notes

-TBD
+This library is built with run-to-completion model in mind.
+VoxImplant engineers confirmed that this model is used by their interpreter.

 ## Other notes

 - Please note that at the moment of this document being written ES6 **had not been supported by VoxImplant**.
-While you can use transpiler to transform your scripts to ES5, i personally recommended not to use ES6 until it is officially supported and write everything in ES5 - it may save you nerves during debug.
+While you can use transpiler to transform your scripts to ES5, i personally recommend not to use ES6 until it is officially supported and write everything in ES5 - it may save you nerves during debug.
+- It is also strongly recommended to strip all comments from framework, but not to minify it (at least agressively) to simplify debug in case something won't work as expected.
-- We have a package `@ama-team/voxengine-references` that contains jsdoc definitions for VoxEngine internals.
+- There is also a package `@ama-team/voxengine-definitions` that contains jsdoc definitions for VoxEngine internals.
 Be sure to install it if you need autocompletion in IDE other than provided by official web UI.
-- Check `@ama-team/voximplant-publisher` as well
+- `@ama-team/voximplant-publisher` is lazily developed and may be already released at this moment
-- We have plans for automated runner and any testing framework integration but oh god where do we get such amount of time
+- There are plans for automated runner and any testing framework integration but oh god where do we get such amount of time

+## Future plans

+- onTimeout state handlers
+- Better documentation